HenkBoxma/rigi-viewer-web/README.md

 # rigi-viewer-web
-Reference implementation for a web-based Rigi integration
+Reference implementation for a web-based Rigi integration.

 ## Overview